fyne-io/developer.fyne.io/explore/icons.md

 ## Icons

 Each of the following icons is available via the `theme` package as a function.
 For example `theme.InfoIcon()`.

 The icons are also available via their source icon name by using the `ThemeIconName` with the `safeIconLookup` function.
 For example `theme.SafeIconLookup(theme.IconNameInfo)`.

+### Using other color sets

+The source icon can be used to wrap a source icon for a particular theme color using the various public helper methods:

+* `NewDisabledThemedResource`
+* `NewErrorThemedResource`
+* `NewInvertedThemedResource`
+* `NewPrimaryThemedResource`

+By default all icons are wrapping source icons using `NewThemedResource`; which uses the theme foreground color.
+All Icons are SVG `width="24"`, `height="24"`.

 ### List